Chadtech/gulp-elm-starter-project/readme.md

 gulp
 ```

 If you decide to adopt this repo for your elm development, I suggest npm-installing a CSS compiler like stylus or sass, both of these are available as gulp plugins.
+As it stands the directory structure src/elm/main.elm is excessive.
+The idea is that one will be developing with css and html files too, which need their own source files and directories.